Where will Cam Newton play next? Five possible destinations after Patriots release

 - Oops!Something went wrong.Please try again later.

 Where will Cam Newton play next?
-Here are five possible destinations originally appeared on NBC Sports Boston
+Here are five possible destinations originally appeared on NBC Sports Northwest

 Bill Belichick stunned the football world on Tuesday when the New England Patriots released Cam Newton.